Help create the next generation of conservationists

 Children’s feedback at the end of their Wild Day Out.

-We are hoping to raise enough funds to support the running of 40 Wild Days Out in 2025.
-If we are lucky enough to raise more than we need, donations will go to wherever the need is greatest within the charity.
+We are hoping to raise enough to support the running of 30 Wild Days Out in 2026.
+If we are fortunate enough to raise more than is needed, any additional donations will be used wherever the need is greatest across The Conservation Volunteers’ work with children and young people.